 Adiantum capillus-veneris (Southern Maidenhair Fern) is a slowly spreading, semi-evergreen fern forming a mound of gently arching or pendant, twice divided, delicate fronds adorned with wiry, black stems.

-Agastache rupestris features sweetly fragrant, tubular salmon-orange flowers with purplish calyxes all summer.
-Eye-popping, it provides an outstanding garden performance and adds color as well as a lovely spiky texture to the garden.
-Hummingbirds will thank you for it.
+Agastache rupestris (Sunset Hyssop) is an upright perennial boasting showy spikes of tubular salmon-orange flowers with purplish calyxes from early to late summer.
+Eye-popping, they are borne above the foliage of silvery-green, narrow leaves.
+Providing an outstanding garden performance, Agastache rupestris adds color as well as a lovely spiky texture to the garden.

 Incredibly beautiful and majestic, Agave americana (Century Plant) is a very large, evergreen perennial forming handsome rosettes of thick, spiny-edged, blue-green leaves, up to 6 ft. long (180 cm).

 A fascinating North American Agave, Agave chrysantha (Golden Flowered Century Plant) is an evergreen, perennial succulent forming a pretty rosette of fleshy, sword-shaped, gray-green leaves which radiate gracefully from the center of the plant, giving it a neat and rounded shape.
 Deeply guttered, the leaves are lined with sharp spines along their edges and with a terminal spine.

 Surprisingly cold hardy, award-winning Agave parryi (Artichoke Agave) is an evergreen, perennial succulent forming pretty rosettes of thick, rigid, silvery-blue to silvery-green leaves, tipped and edged with short, dark spines.